Wasabi receptor toxin: Sources

 WaTx originates from the venom of the Australian Black Rock Scorpion (Urodacus manicatus).

 Chemistry

 Family

 WaTx belongs to the κ-KTx family, as it shows similarities in the disulfide bonding pattern.
 The KTx family is classified into four subfamilies: α-, β-, γ-, and κ-KTx.
 Unlike other KTx subfamilies, κ-KTx scorpion toxins form cysteine-stabilized α-helical hairpins (Cs α/α), whereas κ-KTx spider and crab toxins form cysteine-stabilized antiparallel β-sheets (Cs β/β).

+UniProt's curated classification states: "short scorpion toxin superfamily, potassium channel inhibitor kappa-KTx family, kappa-KTx 1 subfamily".

 Structure

 WaTx is a macromolecule with an estimated weight of 3.86 kDa, which consists of 33 amino-acid residues.
 Its amino-acid sequence is as follows: